anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {: #tper_CDDL_def title='CDDL for Pledge Enroll-Request Trigger' artwork-align="left"}

 The `enroll-type` member allows for specifying arbitrary indications which type of certificate is to be enrolled.
-As shown in {{tper_CDDL_def}}, BRSKI-PRM only defines the enum value `enroll-generic-cert` for the enrollment of the generic LDevID certificate.
+As shown in {{tper_CDDL_def}}, BRSKI-PRM only defines the enum value `enroll-generic-cert` for the enrollment of the generic, device-related LDevID certificate.
-Other specifications using this artifact may define further enum value, e.g., to bootstrap application-related certificates with addtional CSR attributes.
+Other specifications using this artifact may define further enum values, e.g., to bootstrap application-related EE certificates with addtional CSR attributes.

 ### Response Artifact: Pledge Enroll-Request (PER) {#per_artifact}